-While Mturk pays in cash for committing certain tasks, you get to earn points here.
+While Mturk pays in cash back for committing certain tasks, you get to earn points here.

 - SB TV:

 This is like YouTube of Swagbuck’s creation.
-How it works is that you view 10 videos and you make 3 Swag bucks.
+How it works is by watching videos you make 3 Swag bucks per view.

 Obviously, this is not a lot.
-However, if you enjoy and spend time looking at lots of videos on a regular basis, why not make some Swag bucks as you spend time on them.
+However, if you enjoy and spend time watching videos on a regular basis, why not make some Swag bucks as you spend time on them.